lithnet/access-manager-docs/help-and-support/advanced-help-topics/recovering-from-a-lost-encryption-certificate.md

 # Recovering from a lost encryption certificate
-If you loose access to the encryption certificate's private key, any current and historical passwords encrypted with that key are not recoverable.
+If you lose access to the encryption certificate's private key, any current and historical passwords encrypted with that key are not recoverable.
 This is why backups are so important.

 In order to restore local admin password access to your environment, you need to publish a new key, and force the agents to generate a new password and encrypt it with that key.

-## Recovery steps
+## Recovery steps for Lithnet LAPS for the Access Manager Directory
 ### Step 1: Generate a new certificate
-From the Access Manager Service configuration tool, visit the `Directories/Active Directory/Lithnet LAPS page`, select the forest you need to recover from the drop-down list, and click `Generate new...`.
+From the Access Manager Service configuration tool, visit the `Directory Configuration/Access Manager Directory/Lithnet LAPS page` click `Generate new...` to create a new certificate.

 ### Step 2: Backup the new certificate
+Once the certificate has been generated, click `Export...` to backup the certificate.
+Choose a strong password, and keep this file safe, preferably in an offline location.

+### Step 3: Publish the new certificate
+Once you've secured you backup key, click `Set Active` to activate the new certificate.

+### Step 4: Expire all computer passwords
+On the `Directory configuration/Access Manager Directory/Devices` page, select all the appropriate devices and click `Expire password`.
+Within 60 minutes, the agents that are online will generate new passwords and store them in the directory.

+Unfortunately, password history is not recoverable.

+## Recovery steps for Lithnet LAPS for Active Directory

+### Step 1: Generate a new certificate
+From the Access Manager Service configuration tool, visit the `Directory Configuration/Active Directory/Lithnet LAPS page`, select the forest you need to recover from the drop-down list, and click `Generate new...`.

+### Step 2: Backup the new certificate
-Once the certificate has been generated, click `View certificate...` and on the `Details` tab, select `Copy to file...` to backup this key.
-Make sure you select the option to export the private key.
+Once the certificate has been generated, click `Export...` to backup the certificate.
 Choose a strong password, and keep this file safe, preferably in an offline location.

 ### Step 3: Publish the new certificate
 Once you've secured you backup key, click `Publish` to generate a new script to publish this certificate to AD.
 Run the script as a domain admin of the root forest.